Sarah Meehan is sitting at a round wooden table with a notebook and pen, resting her chin on her hand and smiling.

 Hi, I’m Sarah.

-I have been practicing as a psychotherapist since 2006 and have maintained a private psychotherapy practice since 2010.
+I have been practicing as a therapist since 2006.

 I have experience working with individuals, couples, families, and groups.
-A particular area of focus in my practice of late is the perinatal period: working with women who are in the phase of their life where they are trying to conceive, are pregnant, or are postpartum.
+I have extensive experience working with adults and adolescents who are struggling with an eating disorder.
+A particular area of focus in my practice of late is the perinatal period: working with women in the phase of their lives when they are trying to conceive, are pregnant, or are postpartum.
+I also work with couples whose relationship feels out of sync after they have had children.

 Silhouette of a bird perched on a branch against a yellow background.